jevgenik/manuals/Linux/commands.md

           `wget -O <filename> <url>` - download file from url and save it as filename or simply `wget <url>` - download file from url and save it with original name

- `tee` - read from standard input and write to standard output and files (install with `sudo apt install tee`)
-         `echo "Hello World" | tee hello.txt` - write "Hello World" to hello.txt and print it to stdout `echo "Hello World" | tee -a hello.txt` - append "Hello World" to hello.txt and print it to stdout

   --Shortcuts in Linux Ubuntu Gui
   `Ctrl + H` - show hidden files